Costco, Sam's Club, others halt photo sites over possible breach

-TORONTO Costco Wholesale Corp (COST.O), Sam's Club (WMT.N) and a handful of other large retailers have disabled their online photo printing stores in recent days, on concerns about a possible data breach at PNI Digital Media, which manages and/or hosts photo services sites.
+TORONTO, July 20 Half a dozen online photo printing stores based in the United States, UK and Canada, including those of Costco Wholesale Corp and Sam's Club , became in recent days the latest retailers to face a possible data breach at PNI Digital Media, which manages and/or hosts photo services sites.

-Other photo printing sites that might have been recently affected included Rite Aid Corp (RAD.N) and British supermarket chain Tesco's (TSCO.L).
+Other photo printing sites that might have been recently affected included Rite Aid Corp, Sam's Club and British supermarket chain Tesco's.

 Some websites said they had been advised by PNI of a potential breach, while others said they acted because of recent reports.